sqaxomonophonen/echochamber/README.md

 # Blender integration

 Cameras are microphones.
 Materials with non-zero emit parameters are sound emitters.
+Non emitting materials are reflectors where the diffuse RGB color is mapped to a filter (red=500hz, green=2khz, blue=5khz).
 Pretty much everything else is currently ignored.